ablaamim/Born2BeRoot/README.md

 GO on Create new partition for \boot with a specified size.
 Choose primary(this is a Standard Partition) at the beggining of the available space.

-• To set up the Logical Volumes you need to undestand the basics of what a LVM really is (see below for more on LVM).
+• To set up the Logical Volumes you need to undestand the basics of what a LVM really is.
 You will choose the next available free space and configure it as a 'physical volume for encryption'.
 Then, you must choose to 'configure encrypted volumes'>'created encrypted volumes'>'choose volumes to encrypt'>'finish' so that the partition will be overwritten with random data.
 When it is done, you will be asked to type in the passphrase to protect your Encrypted Disk.